relay-dev/fluent-commander/README.md

 dotnet add package FluentCommander.SqlServer
 ```

-### 2. Startup.cs
+### 2. Configure in Startup.cs

-Configure your application to use FluentCommander
+Configure your application to use FluentCommander in Startup.cs

 ```csharp
 using FluentCommander.SqlServer;